hyperledger-labs/agora-glass_pumpkin/README.md

 # Prime Generation

-`Primes` are generated similarly to OpenSSL except it applies some recommendations from the [Prime and Prejudice](https://eprint.iacr.org/2018/749.pdf):
+`Primes` are generated similarly to OpenSSL except it applies some recommendations from the [Prime and Prejudice](https://eprint.iacr.org/2018/749.pdf) paper:

 1. Generate a random odd number of a given bit-length.
 1. Divide the candidate by the first 2048 prime numbers